Fifty-one years ago the nightly news was full of gory, gut-wrenching images from Vietnam.

 If he could have, what would have happened if Hauri gave the young men some smartphones?

 As a society, we sort of woke up suddenly in the middle of a public health crisis a few years ago.
 With that kind of result from that kind of study in the 1960s, no wonder people were taken by surprise on this modern epidemic.
 Insomnia was viewed more as a problem confined to certain people in certain situations.

-It’s not like 1968 was this blissful time when everybody’s life was smooth sailing.
-Don’t forget there was the Vietnam War, a presidential election, and rioting, for starters.
+The year 1968 wasn’t a blissful time when everybody’s life was smooth sailing.
+There was the Vietnam War, a contentious presidential election, and race rioting, for starters.
 That year was full of conflict and worry.
 Hauri’s test subjects were of the age to be affected by the military draft.
 They would have seen young men just like them getting shot up on TV on the nightly news.
 There were plenty of troubling thoughts on their minds.